Supermassive black holes coalescence mediated by massive perturbers: implications for gravitational waves emission and nuclear cluster formation: Discussion

-The SMBHB long-term evolution will be determined by a combination of two mechanisms: the continuous interactions with stars moving within the SMBHB loss-cone and GWs emission, which causes energy and angular momentum loss.
+The BHB long-term evolution will be determined by a combination of two mechanisms: the continuous interactions with stars moving within the BHB loss-cone and GWs emission, which causes energy and angular momentum loss.

-\cite{gualandris12} shown that in the case of ``full-loss-cone'' regime, i.e. characterized by a hardening rate consistent with the value expected from an undepleted field of stars, the SMBHB semi-major axis and eccentricity time evolution can be obtained solving the coupled system of differential equations:
+Stars passing within the loss-cone extract energy from the binary, forcing it to shrink, while tidal perturbations induced by the cluster debris might cause a variation in the binary eccentricity, which in turn can affect the amount of angular momentum carried away from GWs and its further hardening.